 Bob Ross.
 No, really.
 He found he wasn't comfortable with the "nasty" bit the job required back in his Air Force tenure days, and that's what led him to become the Nice Guy everyone knew him as.

 Played horribly straight in the Imperial Japanese military, to the point where some recruits and draftees committed suicide.
-Given that even officers could be physically beaten by their superiors (and it started in the academies) it's no wonder that the Japanese became known for suicidal obedience to orders.
+Given that even officers could be physically beaten by their superiors (and it started in the academies) it's no wonder that the Japanese became known for suicidal obedience to orders, and it may also have contributed to their infamous savagery during the invasion of China.
+Indeed, Japanese who had been to military school were notable for being on average a good few inches shorter than the rest of their countrymen, so brutal was the regime.

 Averted and played straight in the Italian army during World War I: the actual drill sergeants avoided abuse and cussing as long as you learned how to fight fast enough, but aspiring officers posted on the front would mistreat, abuse and kill the soldiers at any chance.
 Unsurprisingly, the loss rate among aspiring officers was rather high during the retreat from Caporetto.